mczubak2/daietto/wp-content/plugins/polylang/readme.txt

 == Changelog ==

+= 3.1.1 (2021-08-16) =

+* Pro: Fix a fatal error with The Events Calendar
+* Allow to remove the cookie with the pll_cookie_expiration filter #905

+= 3.1 (2021-07-27) =

+* Add compatibility with WordPress 5.8
+* Raise Minimum WordPress version to 5.4
+* Pro: Allow to filter blocks by language in the widget block editor
+* Pro: Allow to export and import XLIFF files for string translations
+* Pro: Add the language switcher in the navigation block (experimental)
+* Pro: Replace dashicons by svg icons in the block editor
+* Pro: The Events Calendar: Add compatibility with Views V2 (only for sites using only one domain)
+* Pro: Fix + icon displayed in the block editor sidebar when the user cannot create a translation
+* Add a warning section to the site health for posts and terms without languages #825
+* Require the simplexml extension in the site health if a wpml-config.xml is found #827
+* Remove the information about the WPML compabitility mode in settings #843
+* The browser preferred language detection is now deactivated by default
+* The media are now untranslated by default
+* Highlight the language filter in the admin toolbar when it's active #821
+* Allow to query comments in multiple languages (just as posts and terms) #840
+* Don't disable the translation input field in the classic metabox #841 Props Onatcer
+* Optimize all images including flags #848 Props lowwebtech
+* Don't redirect if WordPress doesn't validate the redirect url to avoid redirects to /wp-admin/ #879
+* Fix media appearing to have a language after the language is changed in the media library grid view  #807
+* Fix media not all deleted when bulk deleting from the grid view of the media library #830
+* Fix when more than one language switcher are added to the same menu #853
+* Fix PHP notice when adding a CPT archive link to a menu #868 Props davidwebca

+= 3.0.6 (2021-06-22) =

+* Fix a conflict with the WooCommerce cart translation and cache plugins #876

+= 3.0.5 (2021-06-08) =

+* Pro: fix original post not assigned to a new translation when the languages sidebar is closed
+* Pro: Attempt to fix zip file corrupted on some installations when exporting string translations
+* Support session cookie with the pll_cookie_expiration filter #835
+* Fix javascript error when a plugin defines its own editor for translated post types #837
+* Fix languages displayed in screen options when editing a term #850
+* Cache: fix post type archive cache not cleared when saving a post #828

+= 3.0.4 (2021-04-27) =

+* Improve performance in the pages (or hierarchical post types) list table
+* Fix an ajax conflict with WooCommerce License manager

 = 3.0.3 (2021-03-23) =

 * Fix a warning when a language is corrupted in database (term_language missing)